nodejs/node/tools/eslint/README.md

 ESLint does both traditional linting (looking for problematic patterns) and style checking (enforcement of conventions).
 You can use it for both.

-### What about ECMAScript 6 support?

-ESLint has full support for ECMAScript 6.
-By default, this support is off.
-You can enable ECMAScript 6 support through [configuration](http://eslint.org/docs/user-guide/configuring).

 ### Does ESLint support JSX?

 Yes, ESLint natively supports parsing JSX syntax (this must be enabled in [configuration](http://eslint.org/docs/user-guide/configuring).).
 Please note that supporting JSX syntax *is not* the same as supporting React.
 React applies specific semantics to JSX syntax that ESLint doesn't recognize.
 We recommend using [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) if you are using React and want React semantics.

+### What about ECMAScript 6 support?

+ESLint has full support for ECMAScript 6.
+By default, this support is off.
+You can enable ECMAScript 6 support through [configuration](http://eslint.org/docs/user-guide/configuring).

-### What about ECMAScript 7/2016 and experimental features?
+### What about experimental features?

 ESLint doesn't natively support experimental ECMAScript language features.
 You can use [babel-eslint](https://github.com/babel/babel-eslint) to use any option available in Babel.

+Once a language feature has been adopted into the ECMAScript standard, we will accept issues and pull requests related to the new feature, subject to our [contributing guidelines](http://eslint.org/docs/developer-guide/contributing).
+Until then, please use the appropriate parser and plugin(s) for your experimental feature.

 ### Where to ask for help?